 The objective of the but-for method is to build a situation taking into account the world as it is except for the economic and financial implications that could arise from a hypothetical circumstance in which the breach had not occurred.
 However, the application may not be that simple, in particular, because of lack of information and the inability to disentangle the effects of specific actions from other forces affecting the business.
 Time also has an essential role in long-term contracts and investments.

 There are different valuation methods that can be applied in the context of the but-for premise and can be grouped as follows:

 - income approach: discounted cash flow method (DCF), adjusted present value and capitalised cash flow;

 - market approach: publicly traded multiples, transaction multiples and stock prices; and

 - the asset or cost approach: liquidated value, book value and adjusted book value.

-In the income approach, the negative effect on the income stream caused by the breach or violation equals a loss of value of the business or investment.
-In the case of lost income stream, one may either reconstruct the income stream the company or investment would have had in the absence of the breach or violation, or refer to the income stream of similar companies, and then compare it to the actual situation, which leads to the expectation interest.
+In the income approach, the negative effect on the income stream caused by the breach or violation equals a loss of value of the contract, business or investment.
+In the case of lost income stream, one may either reconstruct the income stream that the company or investment would have had in the absence of the breach or violation, or refer to the income stream of similar companies, and then compare it to the actual situation, which leads to the expectation interest.
 In jurisdictions where lost profits may be difficult to claim, the loss of value of the contract, business or investment may be the preferable approach.
 This means that damages may be claimed in different forms and the applicable law and the available evidence determine how a damages claim has to be framed.

 that the factory had remained essentially in the state in which it was on the date of the expropriation, and secondly, the factory is to be considered in the state in which it would (hypothetically but probably) have been in the hands of Oberschlesische and Bayerische if instead of being taken in 1922 by Poland, it had been able to continue its supposedly normal development from that time onwards.